Tiwala/instructor-hub/README.md

 ### Environmental Variables

-Some inormation will be uniqe to the environemnt in which this project is deployed or should not be shared publicly such as port numbers, api keys, etc.
+Some information will be unique to the environment in which this project is deployed or should not be shared publicly such as port numbers, api keys, etc.

 [Next.js](https://nextjs.org/) uses a file named `.env.local`